ShobiStassen/PARC/README.md

 ## Getting Started
 ### install using pip
+After installation, please double check that the version of leidenalg == 0.7.0.
+The latest release of leidenalg (0.8.0) is slower for large datasets.
 ```
 conda create --name ParcEnv pip
 pip install parc // tested on linux